schutza/nlp-experiments/entities/README.md

 ## Use Cases

+### Date/Time without constraints

 Given NLU Context with no constraint\
 And customer input is: "On Friday."\
 When NLU performs,\
-Then an Entity of type Date is returned,
+Then an Entity of type Date is returned,\
 With Value: Friday/next-Friday-from-today.

+### Date/Time with constraint: past

 Given NLU Context with constraint of Date/past\
-And ustomer input is: "I was here yesterday"\
+And customer input is: "I was here yesterday"\
 When NLU performs,\
-Then an Entity of type Date is returned,
+Then an Entity of type Date is returned,\
 With Value: Friday/previous-Friday-from-today.